mirzanaeembeg/mirzanaeembeg.github.io/README.md

 # Portfolio Project

 Welcome to my portfolio project repository!
-This project showcases my skills, projects, and achievements in the field of computer science.
+This project showcases my skills, projects and achievements in the field of computer science.

 ## Table of Contents